-Going back to the example with my son, I sobbed with him because I love him, and I care about the things he cares about.
+Going back to the example with my son, I sobbed because I love him and care about the things he cares about.

 By sharing his disappointment, I validated his feelings and created a space of intimacy between us.

 My default would have had me holding him and wiping away his tears while I bottled up my own sadness over his loss.

-Instead, I let out all of my frustration over his situation with him through my tears.
+Instead, I let out all my frustration over his situation with him through tears.
 (I hold strong opinions on the toxicity of youth sports culture, but that’s a post for another day.)

-Honestly, I have no idea what allowed me to hit my emotional reset button.
-At that moment, I went with my feelings for my son, and a tiny crack appeared in my strong mom facade.
+Honestly, I don’t know what made me hit my emotional reset button.
+At that moment, I went with my feelings for my son, and a tiny crack appeared in my strong mom’s facade.

-I truly believe this moment allowed me to connect with my son in a new way.
+I genuinely believe this moment allowed me to connect with my son in a new way.